 In each semester and for each module, the student will be evaluated according to the national grading system.

-The overall results of each semester will be transferred into the EIMAS grading system by converting them 1. into percent and 2. into a scale ranging from A(+) to D(-) and F. This process enables the joint and unambiguous determination of a final grade.
+The overall results of each semester will be transferred into the EIMAS grading system by first converting them into a percentage and then into a letter scale ranging from A(+) to D(-) and F. This process enables the joint and unambiguous determination of a final grade.

-Since the French national grading system does not allow a bijection for 16, 14 and 12, these results will be converted into 90%, 75% and 60%.
+Since the French national grading system does not allow a bijection for 16, 14 and 12, these results will be assigned to the EIMAS grades A-, B- and C-.
 Plus and minus will only be regarded in the exams but not in the overall grades.
 The lecturer of the respective module decides for the Portuguese 10 and the German 4,0 and 1,0 whether it is D or D- and A+ or A by taking the student’s oral participation in the course into account.

 6. Funding and Finances:

 The type of funding for the whole study period has to be indicated in the ISLA.

 Regulations for EMJMD scholarship holders are indicated here and on the websites of Erasmus+ (see below).

 Each EMJMD scholarship holder needs to have a European bank account.
 The bank account where financial support should be paid has to be indicated in the form “Bank Account Information”.

 Other scholarship holders as well as self-financed students will be held responsible for financing their whole study period including all obligatory activities in order to guarantee the finalisation of their master studies.

 Information on the tuition fees at the three consortium universities can be found here.